heathhenley/AOC/2024/README.md

 EDIT: added part 1 Ocaml solution before work - part 2 will take some more thinking (need to figure out how to do it functionally instead of imperatively)

+EDIT2: cleaned up python part 2 more - thinking about how to do it in ocaml gave me a better idea of how to do in general I think, tbd